Yes, it's a question that should be asked.

 Cellophane, whilst being biodegradable in itself, creates pollutants during its manufacturing process and as an aside, if it has anything written on it or stuck to it, it needs to be coated in plastic otherwise nothing ‘sticks’, thereby removing its biodegradable quality.

-We feel very strongly about looking after our environment so please consider these three things ;
+We feel very strongly about looking after our environment so please consider these four things ;

 Finally, check out your local council recycling initiatives, they vary hugely throughout the country.